CDCgov/ixa-epi-isolation/README.md

 This project presents a general transmission model developed in [ixa](https://github.com/CDCgov/ixa), the Center for Forecasting and Outbreak Analytics' agent-based modeling framework.
 The transmission model goal is to possess time-varying infectioussness, immunity, interventions, and multiple co-circulating pathogens.

+## How to run the model
+As of 11/21/24, `cargo run -- -i ./input/input.json -o ./output -p incidence`.

 ## Project Admin

 William Koval (CDC/IOD/ORR/CFA), Chirag Kumar (CDC/IOD/ORR/CFA), and Guido Camargo España (CDC/IOD/ORR/CFA)